Practical Tips for Dealing with Customers Who Leave Dog Mess in Your Secure Dog Field

 Ignoring this issue will not make it any better.
 In fact, if you want your £££££s investment in fencing, land, planning permission etc to go down the toilet, this is one of the easiest ways you can do it.

 We said before – running a dog field is not a passive income but it’s also not hard.
 Dedicating a few hours a day to really taking care of your business shouldn’t be something you begrudge.
-If you’re new to the idea of dog fields and you want to know where to start, read our article How To Set Up A Dog Field – 5 Things You Need to Know Before You Begin
+If you’re new to the idea of dog fields and you want to know where to start, read our article How To Set Up A Dog Field – 5 Things You Need to Know Before You Begin.

 Help Yourself with Good Design

-If you’re in the process of designing your field, one of the best things you can do is create a ‘poop pen’.
-Incorporating a fenced area inside the gate or parking area where dogs can ‘go’ before they run off into the field greatly reduces the amount of waste you’ll clean up from your field.
-It doesn’t have to be that big – a grassy area that you can wash down and keep short will do the job.
-It doesn’t suit all dogs but enough will use it to save you some pain.
+If you’re in the process of designing your field, one of the best things you can do is create a ‘poop paddock’.
+Incorporating a fenced area directly adjacent to the parking area where dogs can ‘go’ before they run off into the field greatly reduces the amount of waste you’ll clean up from your field.

-Gridding!
 I’ve seen this used in a number of fields and it can be particularly effective in fields that are completely characterless!
 Using the fence posts as X and Y axis, you can play a game to identify the grid square you saw your dog ‘go’ in which makes things much easier when looking for a needle in a haystack!
-It only really works effectively in short grass paddocks of less than two acres but it’s a bit of fun and draws attention to your expectations!
+It only really works effectively in short grass paddocks of less than an acre but it’s a bit of fun and draws attention to your expectations!

 A Dog Field User’s Perspective